 Last but not least come the polysaccharides.
 These are huge molecules made up of more than 10 monosaccharides.
 They can form complex structures, the monosaccharide don’t necessarily form one long chain, instead they can form complex networks.
 Even though polysaccharides are all made of monosaccharides, they can behave pretty different.
 A common example of a polysaccharide in food is starch (again consisting of two different polysaccharides: amylose & amylopectin).

 That said, that long chain does have a continuously repeating pattern.
 It’s a long chain of so-called amino acids that have reacted to form this long chain.
 There are currently 23 known different amino acids (each with a different R-group in the drawing below) which, when combined, can create all proteins.
 Amino acids form proteins by forming one long strand.
 The OH-group will react with the NH2 group (releasing a water molecule) to form a bond between the two amino acids.

 Unlike carbohydrates, there isn’t a distinction based on the size of the proteins.
 There are loads of different proteins and they all tend to be huge and highly complex.
 Since it is such a long chain of amino acids, a lot of interactions can occur within the chain.
 Different side groups (the R- in the drawing above) can interact.
 They won’t ‘bind’ like the molecules in the chains do, but they can repel or attract one another.
 There are a lot of different interactions that can occur.
-These interactions can cause the long strands to fold up, or twirl around into all sorts of three dimensional structures and these again will organize themselves in a specific way.
+These interactions can cause the long strands to fold up, or twirl around into all sorts of 3-dimensional structures and these again will organize themselves in a specific way.